Innuendo: Freddie made a testament for posterity

 What is the pack of puppets in the video Innuendo

-The video is set in a miniature cinema.
+The location is a miniature cinema.
 In the room there are no people but puppets and dolls.

 On the screen you can see black and white video of wars (in particular the Second World War and the Gulf War).